AdaCore/training_material/courses/fundamentals_of_ada/mini_projects/cinema/README.md

     This package contains a driver that is in charge of displaying series of characters to the screen as an image.
 That is the package responsible for calling the `Put` IO operations.

+- `movie/`

+    * `Movies` package

+    A movie is a collection of frames, that are stored as BMP files in their alphabetical order in a single directory.

 - `server/`